ziabercy/learnmutiny/README.md

 we are using [Next.js](https://nextjs.org/)

-if you don't see this in yo readme file on vscode, you cloning the wrong repo clown 🤡

 ## Set up environment

 clone the repo from whichever branch you are assigned with the 'edits' tag.